 Maximize your ability to communicate with students through Forums.
 Learn how to have ReggieNet automatically create discussion groups.
 You’ll also see the different ways to grade discussions, including by topic or message.
 Prerequisite: Introduction to ReggieNet

 Discover how to easily create online instructional modules using the Lessons tool.
 This powerful tool allows you to integrate resources from across your ReggieNet site (Tests & Quizzes, Assignments, and Forums) into online lessons.
 Design lessons that require students to complete goals before they can proceed to the next stage.
 You will also learn how to integrate multimedia content.
-This course will also briefly discuss organizing content in other ReggieNet features, such as the Resources and Web Content tools.
 Prerequisite: Introduction to ReggieNet

 This workshop takes a more in-depth exploration of the Assessment tools available in ReggieNet, including Tests & Quizzes, Assignments, and Drop Box.
 Learn the options available for different types of assessment, the limitations of the assessment tools, and instructional strategies for promoting academic integrity.
 Prerequisite: Introduction to ReggieNet